nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * The indexes must be positive integers 1, 2, 3, …​

 Examples:
-* `list` followed by `borrow 2 b/3 d/17/10/2024` lends the 3rd book in the book list to the 2nd person in the user records with a due date of Oct.
+* `listBook/listPerson` followed by `borrow 2 b/3 d/17/10/2024` lends the 3rd book in the book list to the 2nd person in the user records with a due date of Oct.
 17, 2024.

 ### Returning a book : `return`